MRUFD laboratory: proteomics and calcium biology

 To amalgamate proteomic and metabolomic interests in Victoria, we instigated a pioneering cross-sector network (Proteomics and Metabolomics Victoria).
 Learn more here.

-We have patented a novel detector for porous hydroxyapatite that has potential applications in preventive and restorative dentistry.
-This invention has been spun out to a startup company for further R&D.
+We have developed a novel detector for porous hydroxyapatite that has potential applications in preventive and restorative dentistry.
+This invention has been patented (in USA and 7 other major jurisdictions) and spun out to a startup company (Incisive Technologies) for further R&D.

 Please see publication lists under each Project: